winex01/laravelchangepassword/readme.md

 ## Installation

-### 0. Requirements

-I assume you've used laravel auth / laravel ui.
+0. I assume you use laravel auth / laravel ui.

-### 1. Require the Package
+1. Require the Package via Composer

-Via Composer

 ``` bash
 $ composer require winnie/laravelchangepassword
 ```

-### 2. Add service provider

-Then add the service provider to `config/app.php`.
+2. Then add the service provider to `config/app.php`.
 In Laravel versions 5.5 and beyond, this step can be skipped if package auto-discovery is enabled.

 ```php
 'providers' => [